tonethar/IGME-430-Fall-2020/weekly/week-1.md

 ## I. Overview

 - Last time we got familiar with running `node` and `npm` on the command line, and installing packages (i.e. "libraries")
-- Today we are going to look at some of the other tools we'll be using in this course
+- Today we are going to look at some of the other tools we'll be using in this course:
-- See the

-## XXX.
-Resources
+  - Heroku is a *platform as service* - https://www.heroku.com/platform
+  - We will be deploying our apps to Heroku using Git and GitHub

+## II.
+Platform as a Service

 - See ***Cloud Servers & Version Control*** slides in myCourses
+- These slides are re-capped in the first 9 minutes of this video: https://www.youtube.com/watch?v=GL_BfMltuD4

+## III.
+GitHub & Version Control

 -